 - Consent Calendar - The Consent Calendar covers routine administrative subjects.
 These items are reviewed by the commissioners and the county administrator prior to each meeting.
 An item may be pulled by a commissioner for discussion at a later time.

-Public hearings, which are separate items of business on the agenda, give residents the opportunity to express their opinions and solutions to the Board on county issues.
-Notice of the public hearings is published in the official county newspaper, the Oakdale-Lake Elmo Review, at least 10 days before the public hearing.
+Public hearings, which are separate items of business on the agenda, give residents the opportunity to express their opinions and solutions to the board on county issues.
+Notice of the public hearings is published in the official county newspape at least 10 days before the public hearing.